 The term Comancheros was first mentioned in Spanish documents in 1813 and was popularized in the 1840s by the Santa Fe trader Josiah Gregg in his book Commerce of the Prairies.
 Gregg described the traders:

 “These parties of Comancheros are usually composed of the indigent and rude classes of the frontier villages, who collect together, several times a year, and launch upon the plains with a few trinkets and trumperies of all kinds, and perhaps a bag of bread and maybe another of pinole, which they barter away to the savages for horses and mules.
 The entire stock of an individual trader very seldom exceeds the value of twenty dollars, with which he is content to wander about for several months and glad to return home with a mule or two, as the proceeds of his traffic.”

 The Comancheros sometimes took their trade as far north as the Platte River in present-day Nebraska, ranged east to the Wichita Mountains of Oklahoma, and as far south as the Davis Mountains in Texas.
-However, they most often they traded on the Llano Estacado or the “Staked Plains” of eastern New Mexico and northwestern Texas.
+However, they most often traded on the Llano Estacado or the “Staked Plains” of eastern New Mexico and northwestern Texas.

 After the Mexican-American War, most of the Comanche lands came under the jurisdiction of the United States.
 This resulted in stricter licensing policies and other restrictions on the Comancheros.
 The Americans particularly abhorred the ransoming of captives.